genomehubs/genomehubs/quick-start/downloads-site.md

 {% common %}
 ```
 $ cd ~/genomehubs/v1/download/conf
-# if you have a google analytics code to track usage
-$ sed 's/UA-00000000-0/your analytics code/' Masthead.html
 $ nano Masthead.html
 # replace references to example.com with your domain name
 ```